pollyprit/mynodeapp/readme.md

- This is a sample node.js app to be run on docker to play with docker usage.
+This is a sample node.js app to be run on docker to play with docker and containers commands/usage.